austinddeshong97/SWDnD/Campaigns/Campaign01/Session004/Session_004.md

 # Session004 Outline - 4/3/2021

+### Pre-Session Updates

+* Zevaa's Sith Staff has the following ablilities:
+  * It grants the ability to use the Darkness Dark Side power
+  * When the user is holding it, die rolls for Dark Side force powers can use the next die up

 ### Session Summary

 *The players finally arrive near the location the Jedi Holocron indicated on Acherin.
 Acherin is a highly dense jungle planet, and they can't find a place to set down their ship close to the location.
 They land as close as they can, and journey to the location.
-Once their, they find the remains of a Jedi Encampment from the days of the Republic, where they encounter the Grand Inquisitor, and are rescued by Cal Kestus*
+Once there, they find the remains of a Jedi Encampment from the days of the Republic, where they encounter the Grand Inquisitor, and are rescued by Cal Kestis*